Operating while intoxicated; second offense; penalties

 Penalties for Second Offense DWI/DUI under Louisiana Law

-Lance Robinson is a New Orleans criminal attorney with over 20 years of experiencing defending clients.
+Lance Robinson is a New Orleans criminal attorney with over 20 years of experience defending clients charged with DUI or DWI.
 He's one of the top rated criminal defense lawyers in New Orleans, LA, as well as the state of Louisiana.

 §14:98.2.
 Operating while intoxicated; second offense; penalties